PrefectHQ/prefect/docs/orchestration/execution/dask_k8s_environment.md

 # Dask Kubernetes Environment

 ::: warning
 Flows configured with environments are no longer supported.
 We recommend users transition to using [RunConfig](/orchestration/flow_config/run_configs.html) instead.
-See the [Flow Configuration](/orchestration/flow_config/overview.md) and [Upgrading](/orchestration/flow_config/upgrade.md) documentation for more information.
+See the [Flow Configuration](/orchestration/flow_config/overview.md) and [Upgrading Environments to RunConfig](/orchestration/faq/upgrade_environments.md) documentation for more information.
 :::

 [[toc]]